-The self-taught multi-instrumentalist has been playing guitar ever since she was old enough to pick one up and with a wide range of musical influences including classical, soul, “world”, folk and experimental.
-Jelly’s sound has naturally headed into the musical freedom of jazz with hip-hop elements born from previous projects that included a punk band and an African drumming choir.
+Jelly Cleaver is a self-taught multi-instrumentalist.
+Who has been playing guitar ever since she was old enough to pick one up.
+With a wide range of musical influences including classical, soul, “world”, folk and experimental.
+Jelly Cleavers’ sound has naturally headed into the musical freedom of jazz with hip-hop elements born from previous projects that included a punk band and an African drumming choir.

 ‘Feeling Fine’ is a woozy track about the good times, dreaming about summer days and being your best self.
 Her two collaborators definitely share in this vibe.
-Having met as part of the house band for a jam session at Brainchild Festival several years back, Jelly and Vanessa Saul (artist name Shunaji) became good mates and frequent collaborators, with Jelly supporting Shunaji for her Blue Melon EP release and featuring on a track from her upcoming EP.
-Jelly knew Maddy Coombs though Tomorrow’s Warriors, the jazz education organisation credited by many for creating the current London jazz scene, with alumni including Ezra Collective, Moses Boyd, Shabaka Hutchings, Nerija and Nubya Garcia.
+Having met as part of the house band for a jam session at Brainchild Festival several years back.
+Jelly and Vanessa Saul (artist name Shunaji) became good mates and frequent collaborators, with Jelly supporting Shunaji for her Blue Melon EP release and featuring on a track from her EP.
+Jelly Cleaver knew Maddy Coombs though Tomorrow’s Warriors.
+The jazz education organisation credited by many for creating the current London jazz scene.
+With alumni including Ezra Collective, Moses Boyd, Shabaka Hutchings, Nerija and Nubya Garcia.

 “The next artist to make an impact on the London Jazz Scene”